PramodaMajhi/healthDataReader/readme.md

 Notes:
 * Member ID is fabricated.
 Presumable, if a member had authenticated, we would have their ID.
 * Attributes are things that seldom or never change.
-Measurement change more frequently, so it's improtant to capture the date that measurement was taken.
+Measurements change more frequently, so it's important to capture the date and time that measurements were taken.
+Healthkit include a start time and end time for the measurement capture, so both are sent.
+They are usually the same.
-* The app will always send the latest measurement, even if it has already sent it before.
+* The app will always send the latest measurement for each measurement type, even if it has already sent it before.
-* The app will not send previous measurements, even if they have never been sent.
+* The app will not send previous measurements for each measurement type, even if they have never been sent.
-* Each measurment includes a UUID, so it should be easy for a server to reject measurements it has already seen.
+* Each measurment includes a UUID, so it should be easy for a server to reject measurements it has already stored.
 * All of this is straightforward to change.
-For example, the app could keep track of the timestamp of the last measurement it send for each measurement type.
+For example, the app could keep track of the timestamp of the last measurement it sent for each measurement type.

 ## REST Web Server in a few simple steps